SAP-samples/teched2025-AD161/exercises/ex0/README.md

 In this session, you will create two CAP applications.
 The apps are developed locally using Visual Studio Code and the _cds toolkit_.
-In this preparation section we install the _cds toolkit_ and set up the local workspace where you develop the apps.
+In this preparation section you install the _cds toolkit_ and set up the local workspace where you develop the apps.

 In this document, `XX` is the number that has been assigned to you for this session.